RealFlow/Swift-CheatSheet/README.md

     } catch VendingMachineError.insufficientFunds(let coinsNeeded) {
         print("Insufficient funds.
 Please insert an additional \(coinsNeeded) coins.")
     }

+    func nourish(with item: String) throws {
+      do {
+        try vendingMachine.vend(itemNamed: item)
+      } catch is VendingMachineError {
+        print("Invalid selection, out of stock, or not enough money.")
+      }
+    }
     ```

   * 3. Converting Errors to Optionals
-    * use "try?" to convert an Error to an Optional value.
+    * use **try?** to convert an Error to an Optional value.
 If an Error is thrown, the value of the expression is nil.
     ```swift
     func someThrowingFunction() throws -> Int {
       // ...